gregorhd/mapcompare/README.md

-A simple visualisation task is performed across both the static and interactive track, and secondly for both the complete dataset and a smaller subset.
+A simple visualisation task is performed across both the static and interactive track, and secondly for both a complete dataset and a smaller subset.
 The complete dataset contains 144,727 polygons representing the city of Dresden's real-estate cadastre.
-The subset contains 2,645 polygons.
-Both databases are queried in PostGIS, returning three sets of results tables which are converted to *GeoPandas* GeoDataFrames to serve as inputs to the visualisation libraries.
-In some cases, these are converted to the respective supported data formats prior to the actual plotting task.
+The subset contains 2,645 polygons from the same dataset.
+Both databases are queried in PostGIS via *GeoPandas*' `from_postgis()` function, returning three *GeoPandas* GeoDataFrames to directly or indirectly serve as primary data inputs.
+Where required, these are converted to the respective supported data formats prior to the actual plotting task.